wmwolf/MesaScript/README.md

 MesaScript
 ==========

+###MESA Requirement!
+In its current state, MesaScript requires MESA rev. 5596 or above.
+This is due to a sensitivity to where the `'.inc'` files are stored on earlier versions.
+If there is demand for MesaScript for earlier revisions, I will look into making it backward compatible.

 ###The Short Short Version
 To get up and running fast, skip to installation, then try and use the included sample file, `sample.rb` (via running `ruby sample.rb` in the command line).
 The